sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 ***Departmental Level***: An offering, tangible or intangible, delivered to a Canadian as part of ESDC’s Program mandate.

-(e.g. a licence, a benefit, a passport, a digital ID, a Grant, a Job Offering)
+(e.g., a licence, a benefit, a passport, a digital ID, a Grant, a Job Offering)

 _Note 1:_ Departmental products aligned to their [Program Alignement Architecture](https://www.canada.ca/en/employment-social-development/corporate/reports/departmental-plan/2018/supplementary-information.html#h2.2) and measured by their [departmental results framework](https://www.tbs-sct.gc.ca/ems-sgd/edb-bdd/index-eng.html#orgs/dept/128/infograph/results).

 ***CIO Level***: A software or hardware solution that is developed to improve a business capability (internal product) or improve a user experience (external product).

-(e.g. Job Bank, MySCA, Payment Management System)
+(e.g., Job Bank, MySCA, Payment Management System)

 _Note 1:_ A software solution is one or more Applications as defined by the [Application Portfolio Management (APM) Program](https://www.gcpedia.gc.ca/wiki/OCIO_Application_Portfolio_Management)).